Protein 101: How much protein we need and how to get it

 Have you ever stopped to think about how complex and fascinating the human body is and what it takes to operate this intricate machinery every day?
 Protein plays a significant part in this operation.
 In fact, without it, no life would exist.
 Proteins are large complex molecules called macronutrients that are essential for life.
 They are found in every one of the trillions of cells in the human body.

 These proteins are made up of building blocks called amino acids, which I like to call “the Legos of life” that serve many critical roles in the body.
-Humans use 20 plus amino acids to make every type of protein in the body; however, the body cannot produce nine of these amino acids and therefore must be obtained from food.
+Humans use 20 plus amino acids to make every type of protein in the body; however, the body cannot produce nine of these amino acids, and they therefore must be obtained from food.

-Why do we need protein?
+Why do you need protein?

 Protein serves many critical roles in the body.
-It is needed for immune support and detoxification, muscle growth and repair, and provides structure and support for cells and allows the body to move.
+It is needed for immune support and detoxification, muscle growth and repair, and provides structure and support for cells and allowing the body to move.
 Proteins make up enzymes that carry out thousands of chemical reactions impacting brain function, mood regulation, hormone and energy production, and cellular health and repair.
-Protein aides in balancing blood sugar, metabolizing fats, helps with satiety, and is the only voluntary link to metabolism.
+Protein aids in balancing blood sugar, metabolizing fats, helps with satiety, and is the only voluntary link to metabolism.
 Every cell in our body needs protein to function.

 How much protein do you need?